lsgs/redcap-instance-table/README.md

 * Does not show table for users with no read permission to the repeating form.
 * Displays in both regular data entry and survey forms.
 * Survey view is read only with no links to the form instances.
+* Adds an entry for @INSTANCE table into the Action Tags dialog on Project Setup and Online Designer pages.

 ## Example
 This example shows (on the right-hand side) a form containing three descriptive text fields utilising the @INSTANCETABLE action tag.